steviecoaster/PSEvernote/README.md

 _Parameters_

--Notebook _The name of the notebook to save a note too_ -Title _The title of the Note_
+- Notebook _The name of the notebook to save a note too_

+- Title _The title of the Note_

--Tag _The tag which to apply to the Note_
+- Tag _The tag which to apply to the Note_

--Transcript _The Transcript (or any file) you wish to append to the Note_
+- Transcript _The Transcript (or any file) you wish to append to the Note_

 # Usage